ablanco1950/Drone_Detection_Patched./README.md

 Create the folder layout that resnet requires by running:

-CreateDirResnetPatches.py
+python CreateDirResnetPatches.py

-Train the English:model:
+Train the resnet model:

-TrainDronePatcheds_Resnet_Pytorch.py
+python TrainDronePatcheds_Resnet_Pytorch.py

 Evaluation with the images from the test folder of the Roboflow download:

-EvaluateDroneByPatches.py
+python EvaluateDroneByPatches.py

 the detected pieces are marked in blue and the envelope in red.